nakano15/testjavaproject/README.md

 2) Oracle terms to use Java.
 After I read them, I wondered that I couldn't actually try making a living of this programming language, without previously have spent some on them.

 At least was quite interesting for a while to mess with this.

+And sorry if the source ends up being lacking.
+When trying to send it to github, I saw both bin and src folders.
+It didn't made much sense to send the bin folder, since seems like a compilation of the project to run on my pc, so I only sent the src folder.